 This guide will help you in install nVIDIA drivers.
 The drivers are proprietary and officially supported ones.
 Installing these on Fedora 18 “Spherical Cow” disables the generic Nouveau driver.
 It works with nVIDIA GeForce 8/9/200/300/400/500 series graphic cards.
 It also supports nVIDIA GeForce 6/7.
 Newer drivers might appear in the future for GeForce 6/7 cards, which is when you’ll be able to upgrade them too.

 Fedora 18’s installation for nVIDIA drivers is not much different from previous versions of Fedora.
-We have tested this guide with a couple computers.
+We have tested this guide with a couple of computers.
 Do try it out and let us know, if you have any problems with this guide or the installation process on your system.

 1. Pre-requisites for nVIDIA Drivers installation

 Enter the following command in a terminal window, to know about the current video card.

 The following is an example output.
 Abort this entire process if you find out that your system doesn’t have an nVidia.

 01:00.0 VGA compatible controller: nVidia Corporation GT218 [GeForce G210] (rev a2)